 Structural Movement

 Repair Category 1

-Notes No obvious evidence of significant movement noted within the limitations of my inspection.
+Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, Rot and Infestation

-Repair Category 1
+Repair Category

 Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney Stacks

-Repair Category 1
+Repair Category N/A

-Notes No significant defects noted.
+Notes Not applicable.